Enrichment opportunities for curious children in grades 3 – 5

 STEM and Robotics: Engineering New Play Spaces

-In this class, students will explore LEGO coding and programming challenges.
-They will collaborate, build, problem-solve, and explore computational thinking and engineering activities that applies STEM concepts.
-Students will tackle different playful challenges like motorizing a LEGO treadmill to get a full heart charge.
-Then students will work together to create an obstacle course.
+Students will explore coding and programming challenges using robots in our robotics lab.
+They will collaborate, build, problem-solve, and explore computational thinking and engineering activities that apply STEM concepts.
+Students will tackle different challenges that include building and programming.